Frivolous Units: Wider Networks Are Not Really That Wide: Frivolous Units

-Fig.~\ref{fig:ablation2} shows examples giving the distributions of these coefficients for the final convolutional layers in networks of two types (differing only by initialization) whose testing accuracies are displayed in Fig.~\ref{fig:testaccuracy}c.
-Fig.~\ref{fig:ablation2}a shows a case in which the level of unit-to-unit correlation increases only very slightly as network width is increased.
-However, Fig.~\ref{fig:ablation2}b shows a case in which much more unit-to-unit correlation develops with wider networks.
-This implies that here, excess capacity is largely being utilized for forming these highly correlated units.
+As with prunability, networks sometimes develop very different levels of redundancy at different widths.
+Fig.~\ref{fig:concept_examples}c-d depicts the distributions of absolute-valued unit-to-unit correlation coefficients for the final convolutional layers in two classes of networks which only differ in how they were initialized.
+Fig.~\ref{fig:concept_examples}c shows a case in which the level of unit-to-unit correlation increases only slightly as network width is increased.
+However, Fig.~\ref{fig:concept_examples}d shows a case in which much more correlation develops with wider networks.
+Correspondingly, these networks develop more redundant units (see Section~\ref{subsec:measures} for further details).
+This implies that here, excess capacity is largely utilized to form these redundant units.